Alice Springs: Climate

-Under the Köppen climate classification, Alice Springs has a subtropical hot desert climate (BWh), featuring very hot, fairly moist summers and short, very dry, mild winters.
+Under the Köppen climate classification, Alice Springs has a subtropical hot desert climate (BWh), featuring very hot, fairly dry summers and short, very dry, mild winters.
 Located just south of the Tropic of Capricorn, the town of Alice Springs straddles the usually dry Todd River on the northern side of the MacDonnell Ranges.
 Alice Springs is located in Central Australia, also called the Red Centre, an arid environment consisting of several different deserts.
 The annual average rainfall is 285.9 mm, which would make it a semi-arid climate, except that its high evapotranspiration, or its aridity, makes it a desert climate.

 Annual precipitation is erratic.
 In 2001, 741 mm fell and in 2002 only 198 mm fell.
 The highest daily rainfall is 204.8 mm, recorded on 31 March 1988.

 Temperatures in Alice Springs vary widely, and rainfall can vary quite dramatically from year to year.
 In summer, the average maximum temperature is in the mid-30s, whereas in winter the average minimum temperature can be 5.5 C, with an average of 12.4 nights below freezing every year, providing frost.
 The elevation of the town is about 545 m, which contributes to the cool nights in winter.
 The highest temperature on record is 47.5 C, first recorded on 24 December 1891, whilst the record low is -7.5 C, recorded on 17 July 1976.
 This is also the lowest temperature recorded in the Northern Territory.